Time is not a Healer, but it Sure Makes Hindsight 20:20: Introduction

 Assuming we have $n>2$ processes\footnote{$n>2$ is required for the ABD shared-memory simulation algorithm and by the get-core algorithm.}, all the models above solve the same colorless tasks~\footnote{See~\Cref{sec:simulations_and_tasks} for a discussion of colorless tasks.}.
 To show this, we proceed in three steps, each time showing that two models simulate each other in the sense of Attiya and Welch~\cite[Chapter 7]{attiya_distributed_2004}.
-We write $A \leq B$ when $B$ simulates $A$ (and hence $B$ is stronger than $A$), and $A \equiv B$ when $A$ and $B$ simulate each other.
-The three steps are the following. \begin{enumerate} \item FLP $\equiv$ 1-resilient shared-memory is a well-known result.
-We can simulate the FLP model in 1-resilient shared-memory by implementing message-passing communication using shared-memory buffers that act as mail-boxes.
-In the other direction, we can use the ABD~\cite{attiya_sharing_1995} shared-memory simulation algorithm to simulate single-writer single-reader registers and the apply standard register transformation to obtain multi-reader multi-writer registers~\cite[Chapter 10]{attiya_distributed_2004}.
-A rigorous treatment of the equivalence between the asynchronous message passing and shared memory appears in Lynch's book~\cite[Chapter 17]{lynch_distributed_1996}. \item FLP $\equiv$ fail-to-receive. fail-to-receive $\leq$ FLP follows from a simple synchronizer algorithm that is folklore in the field (each process has a current round and waits to receive messages sent in the current round from $n-2$ other processes before moving to the next round); in the other direction, the simulation is easy but requires a little book-keeping to ensure that simulated messages are eventually delivered despite message loss. \item fail-to-receive $\equiv$ fail-to-send. fail-to-receive $\leq$ fail-to-send is trivial\footnote{This is an instance of the following first-order logic tautology: $\exists y. \forall x .P(x,y)\rightarrow \forall x. \exists y .
+We write $A \leq B$ when there is an algorithm that simulates $A$ in $B$ (and therefore $B$ is stronger than $A$), and $A \equiv B$ when $A$ and $B$ simulate each other.
+The three steps are the following. \begin{enumerate} \item FLP $\equiv$ (1-resilient) shared memory is a well-known result.
+We can simulate the FLP model in 1-resilient shared memory by implementing message-passing communication using shared-memory buffers that act as mailboxes.
+In the other direction, we can use the ABD~\cite{attiya_sharing_1995} shared-memory simulation algorithm to simulate single-writer single-reader registers and then apply standard register transformation to obtain multi-reader multi-writer registers~\cite[Chapter 10]{attiya_distributed_2004}.
+A rigorous treatment of the equivalence between asynchronous message passing and shared memory appears in Lynch's book~\cite[Chapter 17]{lynch_distributed_1996}. \item FLP $\equiv$ fail-to-receive. fail-to-receive $\leq$ FLP follows from a simple synchronizer algorithm that is folklore in the field (each process has a current round and waits to receive messages sent in the current round from $n-2$ other processes before moving to the next round).
+In the other direction, we need to guarantee that the messages of all processes except one are eventually delivered; to do so, we simply require processes to keep resending all their messages forever and to do a little bookkeeping do avoid wrongly delivering a message twice. \item fail-to-receive $\equiv$ fail-to-send. fail-to-receive $\leq$ fail-to-send is trivial\footnote{This is an instance of the following first-order logic tautology: $\exists y. \forall x .P(x,y)\rightarrow \forall x. \exists y .
 P(x,y)$}.
-In the other direction, we present a simulation that relies on the get-core algorithm of Gafni~\cite[Chapter~14]{attiya_distributed_2004}.
-Although the simulation entirely relies on this known algorithm, this is a new result. \end{enumerate}
+In the other direction, we present in~\Cref{sec:fts-eq-ftr} a simulation based on the get-core algorithm of Gafni~\cite[Chapter~14]{attiya_distributed_2004}.
+Although the simulation relies entirely on this known algorithm, this is a new result. \end{enumerate}